VamuveTV/3DTrajMaster/README.md

 > **(2) Difference with the Dataset to Train on Our Internal Video Diffusion Model**

-The release of the full dataset regarding more entities and UE scenes is 1) still under our internal license check, 2) awaiting the paper decision.
+The release of the full dataset regarding more entities and UE scenes is 1) still under our internal license check; 2) awaiting the paper decision.

 |  Argument              | Released Dataset |       Our Internal Dataset|
 |-------------------------|-------------|-------------------------|